 - Add the toppings: Brush bunnies with the melted butter.
 Sprinkle with nonpareils and confetti cake mix.

-- Bake: Bake about 10 minutes or until the bunnies are lightly golden-brown.
+- Bake: Bake until the bunnies are lightly golden-brown, about 10 minutes.
 Serve immediately.